A nonconservative kinetic framework for a closed-market society subject to shock events: Conclusions and research perspectives

-Numerical simulations have confirmed what was empirically expected: the most negative effects of shock events weigh on the lower classes of society, in both cases of $3$ and $5$ wealth classes.
+Numerical simulations have confirmed what was empirically expected: the most negative effects of shock events weigh on lower classes of society, in both cases of $3$ and $5$ income classes.
 Therefore, the higher the class to which an individual belongs, the more likely he/she will not be a victim of the crisis.
 Moreover, even when there is more than one shock, for instance, two, the second one impacts heavily the lower classes more, just beaten by the first.
-This confirms the model's capability for a more realistic depiction of a closed-market society under the effect of shock events.
-This particular {feature} stands out as the primary innovation of this paper, especially from an applied perspective, while the generality of equations \eqref{eqkin}, with time-dependent non-conservative rates and an external force field, provides the newly introduced feature on the theoretical side.
+This confirms the capability of the model for a more realistic depiction of a closed-market society under the effect of shock events.
+This particular feature stands out as the primary innovation of this paper, especially from an applied perspective, while the generality of equations \eqref{eqkin}, with time-dependent nonconservative rates and an external force field, provides the newly introduced feature on the theoretical side.

+In addition, Section \ref{secS5} has presented an application of the model to a real-world scenario: the case of Hurricane Katrina.
+This adaptation demonstrates the model’s ability to describe both the immediate and long-term economic impacts of a large-scale disaster on the population of New Orleans.
+By incorporating empirical data on income distribution before and after the hurricane, we were able to simulate the effects of sudden and slower shocks on various income classes.

-Nevertheless, we are aware that this is only a first attempt at modeling stochastically interacting systems, subjected to non-conservative events, among which slow and sudden shocks {can be considered}.
+Nevertheless, we are aware that this is only a first attempt at modeling stochastically interacting systems, subjected to nonconservative events, among which slow and sudden shocks {can be considered}.
 Indeed, a future research perspective is the introduction of external force fields with different analytical shapes for modeling shock events.
 In this direction, it could be of interest to match models with real data, available in socio-economic literature dealing with shock events.
-A {challenging} future research perspective could be the analysis of {the} dependence of the {solution} on the non-conservative parameters, here considered.
-Nevertheless, such a stability analysis would {require non-}standard tools, {since} the framework \eqref{eqkin} {constitutes a} nonautonomous {system}.
+A {challenging} future research perspective could be the analysis of dependence of the {solution} on the nonconservative parameters, here considered. {This analysis would pave the way for a more systematic and effective strategy to calibrate the model coefficients to real data.
+In the present work, this step has represented the initial stage of a broader approach.
+The ultimate goal is to develop a flexible data-fitting procedure, capable of adapting to a wide range of real-world scenarios.} Nevertheless, such a stability analysis would require non-standard tools, since the framework \eqref{eqkin} constitutes a nonautonomous system. {Analogously, this analysis regarding the parameters of the system could help in establishing rigorous global results on existence and uniqueness.}

-Finally, a deep mathematical investigation on the case with sudden shock \eqref{shock2} is mandatory, as the uniqueness of the solution is not generally ensured.